ava-labs/core-mobile/BEST_PRACTICES.md

-This document contains the best practices and patterns for the Code Mobile codebase.
+This document contains the best practices and patterns for the Core Mobile codebase.

 There are a few reasons why this document should exist: